Kaitannn/GAN-Narrate/README.md

     </div>
   </TD>
   <TD>
     <div> You will be prompted to select the CNN Model.
-Please choose the CNNModel.pkl file.
+Please choose the CNNModel.pkl file.</div>
   </TD>
 </TR>